 As powerful as the symbol networks are, multi-step computations are still needed sometimes.
 A ‘reducer’ is a kind of symbol that can perform computations over series of pattern matches, accumulating results as the matching goes along.
 The reducer can refer to its state on the previous match, and update that state.
 Reducers are sequential like procedural programs, and can achieve many similar goals, but the definition of the reducer in the query is declarative, and there is no concept of a ‘current execution point’ or loops, if statements, variables and so on.
 The reducer (which is a ‘recursive function’ to be precise) simply describes in one place a transformation between two successive states, with input from any other part of the query to be combined with each transformation.
 So it participates in the network of symbol relationships, adding yet more richness without any non-declarative code.
 One reads the reducer as an ‘input’ and ‘output transformation between two states in combination with other symbol or expression values.

-For simplicity, many predefined reducers are provided, such as count, sum, mean, variance, sigma, and so on.
+For simplicity, many predefined reducers are provided, such as count, sum, mean, variance, sigma, hash, and so on.
 There are also timers and randomizers.
 Each of these is is a different ‘symbol kind’, and there are many kinds of symbol.
-Each kind can be told to reset itself dependent on the pattern matching of portions of the pattern tree, or to omit the output up to the last iteration, and other clearly understandable things dependent on a few general purpose symbol attributes.
+Each kind can be told to reset itself dependent on the pattern matching of portions of the pattern tree, or to summarize by omitting the output up to the last iteration, and other clearly understandable things dependent on a few general purpose symbol attributes.